noahvezina26/student-clubs-ml/README.md

-#README
+# Student Club Recommendation ML Project
 ***
-This a project made for the Fall 2024 Cohort of the AI Launch Lab Program!
+This project was made for the Fall 2024 Cohort of the AI Launch Lab Program!